Other Significant Fellowships

 As a result of the institutional MOU between the University and the Smithsonian’s National Museum of American History in North America, we are delighted to award a one-month fellowship open to academic staff based at Durham University.

-Awarded Fellows
+Past Fellows

-Holland Visiting Fellowship (University of Leicester, United Kingdom)
+Barker Visiting Fellowship (University of Cambridge, England)

 I was successful in obtaining a Barker Fellowship which allowed me to spend a month researching in the fantastic libraries attached to Durham University.
 A wonderful month of not just intense research but also I was made very welcome by staff and students and was able take full part in university life.
 A very rewarding experience.